General University Requirements

 - Only 400- and 600-level courses approved by the graduate student’s advisor, graduate studies committee and dean or designee may be counted toward graduate program requirements.
 Courses at the 500 level are for professional development and are not applicable toward any degree.

-- A cumulative GPA of at least 3.00 must be earned in courses identified in the official GSP.
+- A minimum cumulative GPA of 3.00 must be earned in courses identified in the official GSP.

 - Courses taken as credit by examination, or graded credit/no credit (CR/NC) do not count toward graduate program requirements.
 They may, however, be used to satisfy prerequisites or establish competency in a subject, allowing the advisor or committee to waive certain courses in an established program as long as the total credits in the program remain the same.

 - All credits counted toward the degree, including transfer credits, must be earned within the consecutive seven-year period for a master’s degree or the consecutive 10-year period for a doctoral degree prior to graduation.
 If these requirements are not met, admission expires and the student must reapply for admission and meet the admission requirements in effect at that time (see Catalog Year in Graduate Degree Policies).